Steering Committee Members

 Tim is a scientist and cleantech entrepreneur, who became interested in banking and finance following the crash of 2008.
 He learned about “system dynamics” modeling while studying the management of technology at MIT, and has begun to apply it to the emerging vision of a new economy and its implementation via monetary reforms such as public banking.

-Nancy Ryan, Outreach Coordinator
+Nancy Ryan, Co-Chair

 Nancy holds a PhD in literature but left the academic life for community activism promoting racial and gender justice.
 She is the retired Executive Director of the City of Cambridge Commission on the Status of Women, a post she held for 25 years.
 During that time she helped create a number of ground-breaking institutions including a full service Teen Health Center in the city’s high school, a free-standing Birth Center staffed with midwives, Cambridge Cares about AIDS and an internationally recognized domestic violence education and intervention program.
 She has been an active member of the Board of Directors of the American Civil Liberties Union of MA for three decades and past president for three terms.
 Nancy is a founder of the Area 4/Port Neighborhood Coalition and the Cambridge Residents Alliance, dedicated to policies that promote housing rights and an affordable, livable and diverse city.
 She lives in Central Square, Cambridge.